jiayinghsu/imageflow/README.md

 # imageflow
-Parallel processing of large image datasets.
+Parallel processing of large image datasets (in progress).